-13 St Georges Road, Toorak aesthetic and representative significance to the City of Stonnington, and is associated with the noted architect A. Mortimer McMillan.
+13 St Georges Road, Toorak is of aesthetic and representative significance to the City of Stonnington.

 Why is it significant?

 13 St Georges Road, Toorak is a representative example of Interwar International Style architecture which achieves its starkly modern, almost timeless architectural character through an emphasis on form and volume, and a rejection of decorative devices.
 Key characteristics that embody the European modernist derived International Style include the distinct rectilinear form punctuated by a curved projecting bay, flat parapet concealing the roof, repetitive horizontal and vertical design elements, smooth rendered walls painted off-white with no decorative detailing, and integrated garage.
 (Criterion D)